y1xiaoc/deepmd-plumed/README.md

 ## Installation

 This module is to be patched to plumed source code and compiled together.
-To use it, frist copy the `deepmd` folder into the `src` folder of plumed directory.
+To use it, first make sure deepmd and tensorflow has been installed correctly.
+Then copy the `deepmd` folder into the `src` folder of plumed directory.
 Then see the following script:
 ```bash
 # do not set the following if you do not use cuda